 - Support to join the Founding States Program

 Founding States Program

-Ten states will have an opportunity to become founding Justice Counts states.
-Founding states will receive a technical assistance package that includes the following:
+Ten jurisdictions will have an opportunity to become founding Justice Counts jurisdictions.
+Founding jurisdictions will receive a technical assistance package that includes the following:

 - Intensive, short-term state engagement

 - Participation in the design of the digital infrastructure to ensure it meets agency needs and enables easy sharing of Justice Counts metrics